-15. Are there any legal requirements relating to the number, qualifications and characteristics of arbitrators?
-Must an arbitrator be a national of, or licensed to practice in your jurisdiction in order to serve as an arbitrator there?
+- Are there any legal requirements relating to the number, qualifications and characteristics of arbitrators?
+Must an arbitrator be a national of, or licensed to practice in your jurisdiction to serve as an arbitrator there?

-Except from sector specific arbitrations, such as insurance arbitration, there are no qualification requirements relating to nationality, licensing or the education of arbitrators.
+Except for sector-specific arbitrations, such as insurance arbitration, there are no qualification requirements relating to nationality, licensing or the education of arbitrators, unless the parties agree otherwise.
 The number of arbitrators must be uneven (Article 7, International Arbitration Code).

-Article 12 of the ISTAC Rules also contains detailed provisions regarding the independence and impartiality of arbitrators.
+Article 12 of the ISTAC Rules also contains provisions regarding the independence and impartiality of arbitrators.

-The main default provisions are contained in Article 416 of the Civil Procedure Code and Article 7 of the International Arbitration Code.
+The parties are free to determine the procedure for the appointment/removal of arbitrators.
+Where the parties fail to do so, the main default mechanisms, contained in Article 416 of the Civil Procedure Code and Article 7 of the International Arbitration Code, are triggered.

 Appointment of arbitrators

-If the number of arbitrators is not decided by the parties, then the number of the arbitrators must be three.
+If the number of arbitrators is not agreed on by the parties, then the number of arbitrators must be three.

 Removal of arbitrators

-- Lack of the qualifications agreed between the parties.
+- Lack of qualifications agreed between the parties.

-- The existence of circumstances and facts that give raise to doubts as to the arbitrators’ impartiality and independence.
+- The existence of circumstances and facts that give rise to doubts as to the arbitrators' impartiality and independence.

 - The existence of another ground of removal as agreed by the parties.